zpalmtree/networked-poker/README.md

 # networked-poker
 A collection of programs to allow multiple clients to play poker together on one server, with a GUI for clients, and an AI to play against.

 Currently working on the server.
 The other two haven't been started yet.
 Game is now runnable.
-Need to add output so can be tested and debugged.
+Output is being added.
 No input is being taken from network yet.

+Need to add output of what hand winners have.

 ## Installation